Hofls/useful-info/cookbooks/computer-science/algorithms.md

 * On exploration problems - makes sense to set depth limit
 * Use metadata as primary object descriptor (e.g. size, elements sum, accuracy)
 * No need to recalculate every value in an array, just move borders around
+* Think about the worst case, best case and average.
+The worst case is usually easy to optimize
+* No need to calculate each element independently, maybe it is possible to derive values from its neighbours
+*

 ### Algorithms essence
 * `Mergesort`: